 6. The Seller has the right to over-blend a wine on reservation to maintain its condition during the full term of its draw-down.
 Before an over-blend is undertaken, the Seller will advise the Buyer and provide indicative samples for approval.
 The Seller will endeavour to closely match the original wine technical specifications.

-Purchase Orders: 1.
-Orders are to be placed a minimum of 4 weeks prior to winery dispatch date (ie. approximately five days prior to a vessel’s ETD) for approved new wine blends, and 3 weeks prior winery dispatch for subsequent wine dispatches.
+1. Orders are to be placed a minimum of 4 weeks prior to winery dispatch date (winery dispatch date is approximately five days prior to a vessel’s ETD) for approved new wine blends, and 3 weeks prior winery dispatch for subsequent wine dispatches.

 2. The minimum dispatch volume (for annual reservations >500,000 litres) is 48,000 litres (two containers) per dispatch.